mui/material-ui/docs/data/material/components/accordion/accordion.md

 ## Accessibility

-For an optimal accessibility, based on the [WAI-ARIA guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/), set an `id` and `aria-controls` on the Accordion Summary component.
+The [WAI-ARIA guidelines for accordions](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) recommend setting an `id` and `aria-controls`, which in this case would apply to the Accordion Summary component.
 The Accordion component will then derive the necessary `aria-labelledby` and `id` from its content.

 ```jsx